-Your health is our top priority at Albury Airport, which is why we recommend that you arrive at Albury Airport 90 minutes before your scheduled departure time.
-This allows time for everyone to be screened upon entry to the facility and for the airlines to also conduct their health protocols.
+Your health is our top priority at Albury Airport, which is why we recommend that you arrive 60 minutes before your scheduled departure time.
+This allows time for everyone to be screened prior to entry into the departure lounge and for the airlines to conduct any health protocols (where required).

-If you are a web checker, we also recommend you visit the airline check-in desk where your temperature can be checked before departure.
-We thank you for helping during these times.
-You can read more information on COVID safe protocols for each stage of the journey on our Covid Safe Air Travel page
+You can read more information on COVID-19 safety protocols for each stage of the journey on our Covid Safe Air Travel page

 Flying with Pets